 One of the resources the University makes available to students is the support and guidance of a University administrator who is on call 24 hours a day, 7 days a week.
-This administrator is the Dean-on-Call and can be reached by calling (773) 834-HELP (4357) or 4-HELP (4357) from a campus phone and following the system's voice prompts.
+This administrator is the Dean-on-Call and can be reached by calling the University of Chicago Police Department (UCPD) at 773-702-8181.
+Please be prepared to leave a 10-digit call-back number as UCPD will page the Dean-on-Call for you.
+If you prefer to text the Dean-on-Call directly, utilize the UChicago Safe App to do so.
+Once you are in the UChicago Safe App, press the UChicago HELP button.
 The Dean-on-Call program is a collaborative effort between Campus and Student Life (CSL) and the University of Chicago Police Department (UCPD).
 UCPD provides dispatch and transportation services for the Dean-on-Call program, and often accompanies the Dean-on-Call when they respond to a student in person.
 Information on the Sexual Assault Dean-on-Call is also available here.

 Role of the Dean-on-Call